seantauber/seantauber/README.md

 - [caspianmoon/memoripy](https://github.com/caspianmoon/memoripy) - An AI memory layer with short- and long-term storage, semantic clustering, and optional memory decay for context-aware applications.
 - [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄 A curated list of awesome .cursorrules files.
 - [huggingface/smol-course](https://github.com/huggingface/smol-course) - A course on aligning smol models.
-- [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway with integrated Guardrails.
+- [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

 ## How to Implement This Landing Page On Your Own GitHub